 The cartridge head is enclosed in "three rings of steel" (barrel, receiver ring and recessed bolt head), made famous by Weatherby advertising, and the action is immensely strong.
 The Mark V is, in fact, probably the strongest action in the world.

 The extractor is a claw in the bolt head and there is a plunger ejector in the bolt face.
 The latter is actually more reliable than the fixed, receiver mounted ejector of the Mauser 98 type, as it is practically impossible for it to be bent or damaged.

 In the event of a blown case the Mark V handles escaping powder gasses extremely well.
 There are three gas vent holes in the bolt body and a machined steel bolt shroud that completely encloses the end of the bolt to keep powder gasses out of the shooter's face.

 The highly polished and finished receiver is machined from a block of solid steel.
 It has a flat bottom and incorporates a serious recoil lug.
 There is also a generous loading/ejection port and, typical of push feed actions, a cartridge can be fed directly into the chamber and the bolt closed.

 The steel magazine floorplate is hinged at the front and the magazine floorplate latch is a button located in the front of the trigger guard.
 This button is easy to depress, yet takes a serious grip on the floorplate to prevent inadvertent opening under magnum recoil.

 The Mark V comes with an excellent, user adjustable trigger mechanism.
 It's two position safety locks the bolt closed when on and was designed to operate in near silence to avoid spooking game.
 There is also a visible cocking indicator below the bolt shroud.

 The 9-lug Mark V is a heavy action, basically designed for Weatherby magnum cartridges.
-Weatherby has addressed this by the introduction of a considerably lighter 6-lug (three rows of two) action for standard calibers.
+Weatherby has addressed this by the introduction of a considerably lighter 6-lug (two rows of three) action for standard calibers.